-Fundamentally, there should be actions to enable the utilisation of an interoperable ICT infrastructure in the development of the integrated national and regional statistical systems.
+Fundamentally, there will be actions to enable the utilisation of an interoperable ICT infrastructure in the development of the integrated national and regional statistical systems.
 These actions should also enable alignment, integration and interoperability of the data hubs/systems.
-ICT software and applications to enable integrated system for data management-data collection, processing, warehousing- of all statistics produced will be pursued.
-The approach should be based on a single source of truth design, the use of cloud computing in archiving, storage and dissemination.
-The actions should therefore make operational any innovations that are developed under that strategic area.
+ICT software and applications to enable integrated system for data management- data collection, processing, warehousing- of all statistics produced will be pursued.
+The approach is to be based on a "single source of truth" design and the use of cloud computing in archiving, storage and dissemination.
+The actions will therefore make operational any innovations that are developed under that strategic priority.

-&lt;sup>16 From the Keynote Address delivered by the Prime Minister of Grenada, Dr. the Rt.
+15 From the Keynote Address delivered by the Prime Minister of Grenada, Dr. the Rt.
 Hon.
 Keith Mitchell at the Second HLF in 2014 in Grenada.

-INV.
+IN INV.
 INNOVATION

-Innovation is inevitable in the transformation and mondernisation agenda, specifically utilising the advancements in IT technology, new sources of data such as Big Data and modern tools of data collection such as Computer Assisted Personal Interviewing.
-The use of innovations in enabling online access to micro-data labs and anonymised micro data in a manner that would preserve the privacy and avoid the downloading of this data are innovations that can be pursued by data scientists.
-The actions under this strategic area should also relate to innovations in methodological applications in the production and dissemination of data.
-The development of a modern standards-based statistical business architecture should assist in making possible the pursuit of innovations.
+Innovation is inevitable in the transformation and mondernisation agenda, specifically utilising the advancements in IT technology, new sources of data such as Big Data and modern tools of data collection such as CAPI.
+The use of innovations in enabling online access to micro-data labs and anonymised micro data in a manner that would preserve the privacy and avoid the downloading of this data will be pursued by statisticians/data scientists.
+The actions under this strategic area will also relate to innovations in methodological applications in the production and dissemination of data.
+The development of a modern standards-based statistical business architecture will assist in making possible the pursuit of innovations.
 The following are some of the key areas of Innovation in statistics development:

-GOAL-INV: To enable and facilitate the development and sharing of innovative methods, tools and technologies in the production and dissemination processes in the CSS.
+GOAL-INV: To enable and facilitate the development and sharing of innovative methods, tools and technologies in the production and dissemination processes in the CSS